cgay/protocol-buffers/documentation/source/generated.rst

 * Message and enum names are surrounded by angle brackets. ``message Foo`` becomes ``class <foo>``.
 Nested ``message Bar`` becomes ``<foo-bar>``.
 * In package names, dot and underscore are converted to hyphen to make the Dylan module name, unless overridden by an option.
+If no package name is provided in the .proto file, the Dylan module name is the same as the file name, without the ``.proto`` extension.

 Usage
 =====